vmware/powershell-module-for-vmware-cloud-foundation/docs/documentation/functions/authentication/Request-VCFToken.md

 ### -fqdn

-Specifies the fully qualified domain name or IP Address of the SDDC Manager instance.
+The fully qualified domain name or IP Address of the SDDC Manager instance.

 ```yaml
 Type: String